 She is a mother and has to get the family to do what is needed… Sounds like sales experience.

-Strider Premium Member 9 months ago
+Strider Premium Member over 1 year ago

 That reminds me years ago a person I knew got a job by saying he was a Petroleum Engineer.
 The person doing the interview asked him what a petroleum engineer was as he never heard of it and he replied “A Gas Station Attendant”.
 The person cracked up laughing and hired him for having originality.